AC-Gul/Celite/README.md

 # Celite
 <p>
 Celite (ce-lite) is a roguelike I wrote in C.
-The goal is to have a decent roguelike game made without OOP ( Due to the limitations of C ).
-There is still alot to come, and will progress so long as I feel like working on it.
+The goal is to have a decent roguelike game made without OOP to explore other programming techniques There is still alot to come, and will progress so long as I feel like working on it.
 </p>